 Rationale: Multiple attempts ensure that the patient’s best effort is recorded.

 Abort the test if signs of deterioration occur, including increased respiratory rate, increased heart rate, or decreased oxygen saturation.

-Rationale: If the measurements do not meet anticipated levels, the patient may need an initiation of PPV or a continuance of mechanical ventilation.
-If the measurements equal or exceed the goals, initiation of weaning or extubation may be indicated.
+Rationale: If the measurements do not meet anticipated levels, the patient may not be ready to wean from mechanical ventilation.
+If the measurements equal or exceed the goals, weaning trials or extubation may be indicated.

-Rationale: Decisions related to weaning trials, intubation, or extubation are made using the results of these tests in conjunction with others.
+Rationale: Decisions related to weaning trials or extubation are made using the results of these tests in conjunction with current clinical assessments.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.